Checking the Whole Visual System

 Individuals suffering from binocular vision disorders, for example, may find some relief with prism lenses, which aid in aligning their eyes for better vision.
 People with migraine may find that lenses that filter out triggering light, such as blue, red, and amber lightwaves, reduce their light sensitivity and the frequency of attacks.

-Each treatment and therapy plan with be tailored to the individual, depending on their age, symptoms, and the results of their assessment.
+Each treatment and therapy plan will be tailored to the individual, depending on their age, symptoms, and the results of their assessment.
 Treatment can take anywhere from 6 weeks to a year or more, depending on the individual and their condition.
 Your vision therapy doctor will discuss your treatment plan and inform you of expected outcomes at the beginning of treatment and throughout the process.

 Post-Concussion Management